 The actions that we take today will ensure a sustainable future tomorrow.
 The Merced Community consists of an array of interested citizens and groups each containing the ability and energy to implement in whole, or as partners with others, many of the ideas and actions expressed in the Climate Action Plan.
 Such independent and community-based spirit is celebrated and encouraged.
 Implementation of Merced’s CAP will only be accomplished with the help and participation of an engaged community.

 In 2013, the City of Meced launched an effort, building upon the CAP, to create a suite of tools to identify and monitor near-term community greenhouse gas emision reduction efforts, adoption of new development-related codes, and to create an urban design manual that graphically demonstrates City development policies and codes in a user-friendly format.
+Collectively, these tools will from the Programmatic Climate Action Plan, or PCAP.
 With these new tools in hand, the City will simplify the development review process, especially in regards to a projects state-mandated review under the California Enivironmental Quality Act (CEQA).